Last Updated on 29 November 2025 by Cycloscope

 Kagoshima & Sakurajima Volcano Travel Guide

-Kagoshima is the capital city of the southernmost prefecture of Japan, which bears the same name.
+Kagoshima is the capital city of Japan’s southernmost prefecture, which also bears the same name.
 It’s set in southeastern Kyushu.
 We arrived here from Fukuoka, as one of the first destinations of our bicycle trip in Japan.

 On the bottom of this page you’ll find the map of our route from Fukuoka to Kirishima, click on the red path to get the elevation profile.